HaozhiQi/RPIN/docs/PHYRE.md

 # PHYRE Dataset

+2021-03-31 Update: I made a major refactor about the PHYRE dataset, and it significantly simplifies the physical reasoning pipeline.
+However, some corner cases may not be thoroughly tested because of the limited time.
+If you find any problems, please raise an issue in the github.

 In this document, we provide a step-by-step instruction on:
 - How to evaluate our pretrained prediction model and the corresponding planning model for the PHYRE dataset.
 - How to train those models yourself.

 Throughout this file, we will use **within-task generalization setting and fold 0** as an example.
-Other models (both for within-task generalization and cross-task generalization) are in the same format, they can be downloaded and evaluated by simply chage the model name in the following scripts.
+Other models (both for within-task generalization and cross-task generalization) are in the same format, they can be downloaded and evaluated by simply changing the model name in the following scripts.

-## 1. Evaluation
+## 1. Evaluate Our Prediction Models

 ### 1.1 Download Our Dataset